Arvest Bank

-In addition to banking, Arvest provides financial services including loans, deposits, treasury management, asset management, wealth management, life insurance, credit cards, title insurance, mortgage loans, and mortgage servicing.
+In addition to banking, Arvest provides financial services including loans, deposits, treasury management, asset management, wealth management, life insurance, credit cards, title insurance, mortgage loans and mortgage servicing.

 Company history

 Arvest's charter dates back to McIlroy Bank & Trust, founded in 1871.
-During the financial crisis of 2007-2008, the bank declined funds from the Troubled Asset Relief Program.
+During the 2008 financial crisis, the bank did not take funds from the Troubled Asset Relief Program.

 Acquisitions

 In December 2009, in a transaction organized by the Federal Deposit Insurance Corporation, the bank acquired SolutionsBank of Overland Park, Kansas, which suffered from bank failure.
-SolutionsBank had 6 branches and assets of $511 million.
+SolutionsBank had six branches and assets of $511 million.
 In June 2012, the bank acquired Union Bank.
-In March 2013, the bank acquired 29 branches in Arkansas, Kansas, Missouri, and Oklahoma from Bank of America.
+In March 2013, the bank acquired 29 branches in Arkansas, Kansas, Missouri and Oklahoma from Bank of America.
 In April 2018, the bank acquired Bear State Financial, with 42 branches and $2.2 billion in assets.

 Controversies

 In June 2010, Blanche Lincoln, a U.S. senator from Arkansas, was accused of pushing for an increase to an asset threshold in a financial regulation bill to benefit Arvest.
 Lincoln stated that she did not want any bank in Arkansas to be affected by the bill.

+In March 2014, Dennis Smiley, the CEO of the Benton County Arvest Bank, resigned as he was being investigated by the FBI for loan fraud.
+In 2016, he was sentenced to 97 months for obtaining loans wrongfully, coercing subordinates and forging family members' signatures.